Museum and Gardens

 The property manager is Dr Alix Powers-Jones, and senior visitor assistant is Mrs Zooulla Spirou.
-Tel.
-0844 493 2158, or email email@example.com or firstname.lastname@example.org to arrange group and/or out of hours visits, or to request access to items in the reserve collections.
+They can be contacted by phone on 01381 600245, or email at: firstname.lastname@example.org or email@example.com to arrange group and/or out of hours visits, or to request access to items in the reserve collections.

 Admission prices : Free to members of NTS and the National Trust, and other Trust-associated heritage bodies worlwide.

 You can find opening times under theNews Headlines on the Home Page above, or by visiting the NTS website.

 From Inverness, take the A9 north over Kessock Bridge, and turn right at the exit for Munlochy.
 At the T junction on the further side of Munlochy, turn right again on to the A832, and follow through Avoch, Fortrose, and Rosemarkie, 18 miles in all, to Cromarty.

 From North, follow the A9 south over the Cromarty Bridge, and take the first turning on the left, B9163, turning left at the T junction at the top of the hill.
 This road continues all the way to Cromarty, via Balblair, and a left hand turn signposted Jemimaville and Cromarty.

 A Cromarty-Nigg four-car ferry shuttle service operates from June to October, starting at Cromarty at 8.00am and sailing continuously until 6.25 (7.25 in July and August)